The goal? Stimulating safe walking and cycling within a multimodal transport environment.

 The instrument advises based on local conditions, current travel patterns and modal split, road safety, the road environment, population and policy ambitions.
 Implementation costs are also considered in the recommendations.
 The guide provides tailored suggestions for appropriate interventions, considering several characteristics of cities, their ambitions and target groups related to modal shift.
 Input data is already available for a wide range of European cities.
 The output is factsheets per walking or cycling measure that not only describe the intervention but list research results and evidence on the measure's impact on modal shift and road safety.

 An extensive survey was conducted in nine European cities that collected empirical data on the psychological determinants and barriers of a modal shift towards walking, cycling and the use of Personal e-Transporters such as the electric scooter, monowheel, segway, etc. The aim was to better understand people’s travel mode choices, and to investigate how the use of more sustainable active transport modes can be increased.

 Download the full report here: Determinants and barriers of walking, cycling and using Personal eTransporters: a survey in nine European cities

-The Final Conference of CEDR's Transnational Research Programme “User Needs in a Multimodal Context” (2015), that funded the ISAAC and STTRIDE projects, took place on Thursday, 9 May in Brussels, Belgium.
-A recording of the conference is available on youtube.
+The Final Conference of CEDR's Transnational Research Programme “User Needs in a Multimodal Context” (2015), which funded the ISAAC and STTRIDE projects, took place on Thursday, 9 May in Brussels, Belgium.
+A recording of the conference is available on YouTube.